47degrees/sbt-microsites/docs/src/main/tut/docs/getting-started.md

 * [sbt](http://www.scala-sbt.org/) 0.13.8+
 * [jekyll](https://jekyllrb.com/)

-To satisfy the `jekyll` prerequisite, here a couple of hints for local and travis environments.
+To satisfy the `jekyll` prerequisite, here are a few hints for local and travis environments.

 ## Local Environment